EL-BID/SmartReader/README-EN.md

 6. Download the English data on spacy using the command: sudo python -m spacy download en.
 7. The nltk library needs to be downloaded using python.
 Type python in the command line.
 8. Then import the nltk and load the data using the following commands:

+`
 -->>>import nltk
 -->>>nltk.download('all')
+`

 ### User Guide
----Server Startup:
+#### Server Startup:
-1. Install screen using the command sudo yum install screen
+1. Install screen using the command `sudo yum install screen`
-2. Create a screen for the main templating file by typing:  screen -S main in the command line.
+2. Create a screen for the main templating file by typing:  `screen -S main` in the command line.
-3. Start the main file that allows us to view the UI in web browser by entering the following command: python run.py
+3. Start the main file that allows us to view the UI in web browser by entering the following command: `python run.py`
-4. Detach the screen by pressing Ctrl + A, and then Ctrl + D. To confirm whether a screen was detached list all screens using screen -ls.
+4. Detach the screen by pressing Ctrl + A, and then Ctrl + D. To confirm whether a screen was detached list all screens using `screen -ls`.
 The screen named “main” must have the status “(Detached)”.
 5. Now we create a screen for data collection processor.
 Repeat the steps to create a new screen by choosing an arbitrary name such as “data_collection_processor”.
-6. Start the data collection file by typing “python processor.py”.
+6. Start the data collection file by typing `python processor.py`.
 Then detach this screen using the same method described above.
-7. Similarly create a new screen for the summary_processor which can be named “summary_processor” and run command “python summary_processor.py” and detach it.
+7. Similarly create a new screen for the summary_processor which can be named “summary_processor” and run command `python summary_processor.py` and detach it.
-8. Check for all the running screen using screen -ls.
+8. Check for all the running screen using `screen -ls`.
 9. The server is up and running now.
 To access the application in the server, browse “localhost:8080”.
 For remote access specify the public IP address along with the port e.g. http://127.0.0.1:8080

 ### How to Contribute
 ---